ChristopherKotthoff/distributed-ccl-graph-contraction/README.md

 ```

 The file path to the HDF5 file is hardcoded in the C++ program, so you need to change it to the file you want to use.
+Place the data set "coauth-DBLP-full-proj-graph.txt" in the data folder and run the two scripts in case you don't want to change the hardcoded paths.

 # Do all of this in docker container

 Best, use VSCode with the Remote-Containers extension.
 It will automatically build the container and mount the project folder into the container.
 Press ctrl+shift+p and choose option "Dev Container: Reopen in Container".

-Place the data set "coauth-DBLP-full-proj-graph.txt" in the data folder and run the two scripts in case you don't to change the hardcoded paths.

 You can also call "make run MPI_RANKS=<some_number>" to run the program with a different number of MPI ranks.
 The default is 2.
 It needs to be a power of 2.